scottyw/tetromino/README.md

 ### Progress so far ...

-Tetromino isn't functional yet but can run Tetris as far as the title and new game screens.
-This probably seems deeply unimpressive but I can tell you that the moment I first saw that screen appear successfully was bliss ...
+Tetromino is functional enough to play Tetris but there is still something of a todo list ...

 Things that work:

-* All instructions are implemented, including flags, but there are definitely bugs
+* All instructions are implemented, including flags
 * The fetch-execute architecture is pretty sound
-* V-Blank interrupt works
+* V-Blank interrupt implemented
 * LCD is able to display background, window and small sprites
 * The joypad and buttons are connected

 Here is a sample of the todo list:

-* Implement more LCD stuff
+* Implement remaining LCD stuff
     * Sprite attributes
     * Large sprite support
-* More on interrupts
 * Implement the rest of the interrupts
     * Multiple interrupts isn't right at the moment either
 * Full on validation with test ROMs
     * Use blargg tests or similar to have more confidence that it's all solid
     * Find the bugs with the current instruction implementations
+* Timer support
 * Sound
-    * Not even close to starting this one ...

 ### Running